Zyepher/Water-Jug-Problem-AI/README.md

 # Water-Jug-Problem-AI

 # Software Description
-Built an AI player to solve the puzzles.
-Implemented informed search (BFS) and uninformed search algorithms.
-The software takes two inputs (Σ water jugs &amp; water level for each jug) from the user to create the puzzle and output the solution by displaying the path and the search tree.
+The software is designed to solve the Water Jug problem through an AI player using both informed and uninformed search algorithms.
+It takes two inputs from the user: the number of water jugs and their respective water levels, which help define the problem.
+The software then provides a solution by displaying the path to the goal state and the search tree.

 # Uninformed Search (BFS):
-Step 1 - With the given array of buckets specified in the problem, expand the root node and return children for all possible actions.
-Everytime a parent node is expanded, if the state is not yet explored, append the node to the frontier.

-The available actions are:
+Step 1: Given the array of buckets specified in the problem, expand the root node and generate children for all possible actions.
+The available actions are: The available actions are:
-1. Fill a bucket
+• Fill a bucket
-2. Drain a bucket
+• Drain a bucket
-3. Pour from a bucket to another bucket
+• Pour from a bucket to another bucket

+When expanding a parent node, if the state has not been explored or is not already in the frontier, add the node to the frontier.

-Step 2 - The total of possible actions depends on the specified problem.
-For example, three buckets with capacity of 8, 5, 3 where initially all buckets are empty, there are:
+Step 2: The total number of possible actions depends on the specifics of the problem.
+For instance, consider three buckets with capacities of 8, 5, and 3 where initially all buckets are empty.
+The possible actions are:

-• 3 possibilities from “Fill a bucket” action.
+• 3 (THREE) options from the "Fill a bucket" action

-• 3 possibilities from “Drain a bucket” action.
+• 3 (THREE) options from the "Drain a bucket" action

-• “Pour from a bucket to another bucket” action has the total of possibility of (n - 1) * n, where n is the total number of buckets.

-In this example, there are (3 - 1) * 3 = 6 possibilities.
-The possibilities are:
+• "Pour from a bucket to another bucket" action has a total of (n - 1) * n possibilities, where n is the total number of buckets.
+For this case, there are (3 - 1) * 3 = 6 possibilities.

-• A -> B

-• A -> C

-• B -> A

-• B -> C

-• C -> A

-• C -> B

-Step 3 - After all the child is expanded from the root node, remove the root node from the frontier and proceed with the next iteration (Queue, first-in-first-out) with the first child node in the frontier.
+Step 3: After expanding all children from the root node, remove the root node from the frontier.
+Then, in a queue fashion (first-in-first-out), proceed with the next node in the frontier.

-Step 4 - Repeat until the frontier is empty (no solution) or until a solution is found.
+Step 4: Repeat steps 1-3 until the frontier is empty (indicating no solution) or a solution is found.

-# Informed Search:
+# Informed Search (Heuristic-based):
-Step 1 -  With the given array of buckets specified in the problem, algorithmically choose one best combination of two buckets.
-From the two buckets, let's call the bucket with bigger capacity (size) as upper and the bucket with lower capacity (size) as lower.
+Step 1: Given the array of buckets, consider all possible pairs of buckets.

-Step 2 -  Then, while loop with the condition of the goal state not found
+Step 2: While the goal state has not been found, iterate through the loop.

-Step 3 -  For every iteration, if the lower bucket is empty, fill the lower bucket.
+Step 3: For each iteration, if a bucket is empty, fill it.

-Step 4 -  If the lower bucket is not empty, pour from lower bucket to upper bucket.
+Step 4: If a bucket is not empty, consider pouring from one bucket to another.

-Step 5 -  After pouring to the upper bucket, check if the upper bucket is full.
-If it is full, drain the upper bucket.
+Step 5: After pouring into another bucket, check if that bucket is full.
+If it is, drain the bucket.

+Step 6: Calculate a heuristic that considers the absolute difference between the current water level in each bucket and the desired goal state.
+Use this heuristic to decide which action to take next.

-Step 6 -  Repeat until the frontier is empty (no solution) or until a solution is found.
+Step 7: Repeat steps 3-6 until the frontier is empty (indicating no solution) or a solution is found.